-CAA is an international organisation bringing together archaeologists, mathematicians and computer scientists.
-Its aims are to encourage communication between these disciplines, to provide a survey of present work in the field and to stimulate discussion and future progress.
-Membership is open to anyone on payment of a nominal fee.
+Computer Applications and Quantitative Methods in Archaeology (CAA) is an international organisation bringing together archaeologists, mathematicians, and computer scientists.
+Its mission is to encourage and facilitate dialogue between these disciplines, to provide an overview of the present state of the discipline, and to stimulate discussion to progress the field.
+Membership is open to anyone upon payment of a nominal, annual fee.

 For more information, contact the CAA Secretary.